MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 The examples are presented in the report.

 ## OpenCV and Live Demo

+### For further details, please see the full report or the link to the code repo.

 ## Full Report
 <object data="/assets/Projects/Emojinator_Final_Report.pdf" type="application/pdf" width="300px" height="300px">